Bogdan-Heniuk/nest-microservices/readme.md

 # Nest js microservices

-There are 2 services avaliable: fibonacci & factorial
+There are 3 services avaliable: gateway, fibonacci, factorial